somenonymous/OshiUpload/README.md

 * Easy template along with a _very stylish no-JavaScript_ version included
 * Duplicate files detection using SHA* sums

-This is a synced source code we are currently running at [oshi.at](https://oshi.at)
+This is a synced source code currently running at [oshi.at](https://oshi.at)

-The interface design is influenced by mixtape.moe and transfer.sh

-Our admin interface only provides general stats, abuse reports and a file finder by URL.
-Unlike all popular file sharing platforms, it doesn't provide a possibility of live tracking/viewing uploaded files in order to avoid attracting unnecessary enthusiasm (self-restriction is good).
+Its admin interface only provides general stats, abuse reports and a file finder by URL.
+Unlike all popular file sharing platforms, it doesn't provide a possibility of live tracking/viewing uploaded files in order to avoid attracting unnecessary enthusiasm.

 The duplicate files detection feature allows to create links to existing files in case the uploaded file already exists on the storage, this helps to save a lot of space.
-This feature is awesome and it's the main reason why we store hash sums.
-We compare file size, mimetype and hashsum prior to creating link to ensure absence of collisions.
+It compares file size, mimetype and hashsum prior to creating link to ensure absence of collisions.
 In case the origin file is about to expire or get deleted but it has links, one of the links becomes a new origin (one with a longest retention period).

 # Installing & Running